OsmiumCoder/Capital-and-City-Name-Generator/README.md

 1. Add additional suffixes to existing library
 2. Add a prefix library
 3. Rework name generation to create names with more pronounceable prefixes
+4. Possibly add type hinting in more places

 ## Contributing
 Pull requests are welcome, though may not always be accepted.
 For major changes, please open an issue first to discuss